MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-api-reference.md

 ## Base URI

 When a user sends a message to your bot, the incoming request contains an [Activity](#activity-object) object with a `serviceUrl` property that specifies the endpoint to which your bot should send its response.
 To access the Bot Connector service, use the `serviceUrl` value as the base URI for API requests.

+> [!TIP]
+> For the Teams channel in the public cloud, use `https://smba.trafficmanager.net/teams/` as the Direct Line base URI.
+> For more information, see [how to create a conversation and a proactive message in Teams](/microsoftteams/platform/bots/how-to/conversations/send-proactive-messages#create-the-conversation).

 For example, assume that your bot receives the following activity when the user sends a message to the bot.